Aylur/gnim/docs/jsx.md

 ### How children are passed to function components

-They are passed in as `children` property.
+They are passed in through the `children` property.
 They can be of any type.

 ```tsx
 interface MyButtonProps {